dymmond/esmerald/docs/routing/routes.md

 ## WebSocketGateway

 Same principle as [Gateway](#gateway) with one particularity.
-Due to the nature of Starlette and websockets we decided not to interfere (for now) with what already works and therefore the only supported websockets are `async`.
+Due to the nature of Lilya and websockets we decided not to interfere (for now) with what already works and therefore the only supported websockets are `async`.

 ### WebSocketGateway and application